WARNING: DO NOT GET MARRIED...

 - If this person needs me, I’ll be complete.
 (See here.)

 23. If your partner wants sex before marriage.
 I now report to you from another planet.
-While Linda and I did have premarital sex with other people before we met, we did not have sex with each other before we got married.
-Abstaining from sex before marriage was an important factor in what became the most beautiful, exhilarating relationship I have ever had.
+Linda and I did not have sex with each other before we got married.
+This was an important factor in what became the most beautiful, exhilarating relationship I have ever had.
 It also built trust.
 Linda knew I loved her more than for merely what I could sexually get from her.
 And, in a moment of understatement, abstaining from premarital sex did not harm or hinder us in marriage.

 26. If your partner became interested in Jesus after they met you.
 You'll want to marry someone who actually believes in God and loves God, independently of you.
 No missionary dating, please.
 You won't know if the person's "faith" is just something they microwaved to get you to love them.